IMF Forecast Lowered As Economy Remains Weak

 South Africa’s economy remains weak.
 The current GDP growth forecast by the International Monetary Fund is now at 0.1 percent in 2016, down from 1.3 percent in 2015.
 Growth, according to the IMF, is seen to be picking up to 0.8 percent in 2017 and 2.7 percent in 2018.
 GDP inched up 0.6 percent y/y in the second quarter after a -0.1 percent year over year reading in the first quarter.
 So far, third-quarter indications suggest that the slowdown is carrying over into the second half of this year.

 Price pressures in South Africa are continuing to ease.
-This is the lowest rate since December and back within the 3-6% target range.
+This is the lowest rate since December and back within the 3-6 percent target range.
 This should allow the South African Reserve Bank (SARB) to keep rates steady for now.
 However, the rand is the “wild card” and recent weakness (if it persists) suggests upside risks to inflation ahead.

 Gordhan’s Prudent Policymaking

 Fiscal policy has remained prudent under Gordhan, but that may change, Thin explains.
 Gordhan is scheduled to present his Medium Term Budget Policy Statement to parliament on October 26, but this has been thrown into a new level of confusion by these latest reports of Gordhan being charged.
 At the core of this ongoing conflict is Zuma’s reluctance for further austerity measures.
 “Whatever the outcome of the current investigations, it’s clear that Gordhan’s hands are likely to be tied and that further austerity is unlikely,” says Thin.